active-group/reacl/doc/intro.md

   (bold (.toLocaleTimeString date "en-US" #js {"timeZone" timezone})))
 ```

-And we define the following class that has no arguments, but defines a
+Then we define the following class, that has no arguments, but defines
-timezone value as the application state of components created from it:
+a timezone value as the application state of components created from
+it:

 ```clj
 (reacl/defclass select-timezone this value []